christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (a) A few authors have claimed that the Dravidians were Ethiopians who
-    the jews imported to India via South India and Sri Lanka to work as slaves in the spice trade and in the marble mines (also to create tribal conflict with the Aryans).
-Importing them in large numbers from the south meant that they went undetected by the Aryans in the north.
+    the jews imported to India via South India and Sri Lanka to work as slaves in the spice trade and in the marble mines.
 From Ethiopia it is a straight line route to Sri Lanka via boat.
 Also, during this slave trade the jews created a settlement in Ethiopia for their slave trade business, hence Ethiopian Jews being a thing, and Cochin Jews existing on the south west section of